duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ## Motivation {#duckling_controller-final-result-motivation}

 This project is challenging as it has many applications.
-Visual servoing can be used to pick up an object from one place and place it in another or to follow and track an object by an autonomous vehicle.
-<p>&nbsp;</p>

-This project is of great importance as it has many applications.
-Visual servoing can be used to pick up an object from one place and place it in another, or to follow and track an object by an autonomous vehicle.
+Visual servoing can be used to pick up an object from one place and place it in an other specific location or to follow and track an object.

 ## Existing solution {#duckling_controller-final-literature}